modakode/churchoflogan.github.com/README.md

 churchoflogan.github.com
 ========================

 This is the code for the site at [churchoflogan.com](http://churchoflogan.com).
-This site captures the threats made by the great bearded mammal beast to people that don't subscribe to [Tek Syndicate](http://teksyndicate.com)'s YouTube channel](http://www.youtube.com/razethew0rld).
+This site captures the threats made by the great bearded mammal beast to people that don't subscribe to [Tek Syndicate](http://teksyndicate.com)'s [YouTube channel](http://www.youtube.com/razethew0rld).
 Which is fair dinkum to be honest.

 ## Contributing